Navy10021/MDAutoEncoder/README.md

-# 🌟 MDAuto-Encoder: Anomaly Detection for Malware 🌟
+# 🌟 MDAuto-Encoder: Anomaly Detection AutoEncoder Model for Malware Detection 🌟

-## Introduction
+## 📑 Project Overview

 Anomaly Detection is a critical field in data analysis that aims to identify rare and abnormal points or patterns, known as anomalies or outliers, within normal data.
 The MDAuto-Encoder leverages deep learning techniques, specifically autoencoders, to effectively detect these anomalies using unsupervised learning methods.